-Robert hasn’t always been in a wheelchair.
-On October 5th, 2008, at the age of 37, married with two young daughters and enjoying an expanding career with Microsoft Canada, a mountain biking accident left him a paraplegic.
-Determined to continue living life to the fullest and to show his girls that it doesn’t matter what happens to you in life, but how you respond to it, Robert has set and completed goal after goal - from para-sports to motorsports.
-He takes great pride in accomplishing challenges that others don’t think should be possible for someone who can’t use their legs.
+Robert hasn't always been in a wheelchair.
+On October 5th, 2008, at age 37, married with two young daughters and building a career with Microsoft Canada, a mountain biking accident left him a paraplegic.
+Determined to keep living fully, and to show his girls that what matters is not what happens to you but how you respond, he has set and completed goal after goal, from para-sports to motorsports.

 The following images are for use in speaking promotion and media.